typed-ember/ember-cli-typescript/README.md

 }
 ```

-This is a workaround for how incredibly dynamic `Ember.Object` instances are, and is only necessary but i; again, see [the relevant blog post for details][pt2].
+This is a workaround for how incredibly dynamic `Ember.Object` instances are and hopefully will improve over time as we continue to iterate on the type definitions.
+Again, see [the relevant blog post for details][pt2].

 #### Nested keys in `get` or `set`